tremor-rs/tremor-www/docs/operations/monitoring.md

 Monitoring tremor is done using tremor itself.
 This has some interesting implications.

-Each connector pipeline emits metric, they can be subscribed to from the [metrics connector](../reference/connectors/metrics.md).
+Each connector and each pipeline emit metrics, they can be subscribed to using the [metrics connector](../reference/connectors/metrics.md).
 This allows to both write these messages to a destination system such as InfluxDB, as well as to a message queue such as Kafka.

-The rate at which metrics are published can be defined, for pipeliunes with the config directive `#!config metrics_interval_s = <time>`  and for connectors with the argument `metrics_interval_s = <time>` in the `with` part of the connector definition.
+The rate at which metrics are published can be defined for each connector and pipeline.

 By default metrics are turned off.